---

 ```

-However, variable metadata for NHGIS data are slightly different than those
+However, variable metadata for aggregate data files are slightly different

-file rather than an .xml DDI file.
-Codebooks can still be loaded into an
+.csv files (for IHGIS) rather than an .xml DDI file.
+Codebooks can still be

-`ipums_ddi` object, but fields that do not apply to aggregate data
+loaded into an `ipums_ddi` object, but fields that do not apply to aggregate

-will be empty.
-In general, NHGIS codebooks provide only variable labels
+data will be empty.
+In general, aggregate data codebooks provide only variable

 ```{r}